From Realtà Mapei n° 38 - 7/17/2024

 Year of MAPEI involvement: 2022

-MAPEI coordinator: Hamza Ouziame, Luca Albertario and Michel Lafortune, with assistance from Baltazar Basabe
+MAPEI coordinators: Hamza Ouziame, Luca Albertario and Michel Lafortune, with assistance from Baltazar Basabe

 Project owner: McGill University